How Much Insulation Do I Need in My Attic?

 Shredded denim or paper fibers from old newspapers forms the bulk of cellulose-based insulation.
 It’s one of the oldest types of insulation and can offer an R-Value between 3.1 to 3.8 per inch.

 Unlike rolls or batts, spray foam insulation is sprayed directly onto the surface for insulation.
-This foam is made from several composite materials and conforms to the shape around it.
+This foam is made from multiple composite materials and conforms to the shape around it.
 Spray foam insulation can offer some of the highest R-Values, averaging 3.5 to 8 per inch.

 Can You Have Too Much Insulation?